IntroQG/site/source/lessons/L1/exercise-1.rst

 Plotting a horizontal line (for the bar plots)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We haven't seen how to add a horizontal line to a plot, so I hope the explanation below will help.
 Basically, we want to add a line that goes across the bar plot and shows the mean elevation of all volcanoes globally.
-We can do this using the `ax.plot()` function and giving two pairs of points (x:sub:1, y:sub:1) and (x:sub:2, y:sub:2) - the end points of the line.
-To do this in  `ax.plot()` we give two lists.
-The first is the list of x points `[x1, x2]`, and the second the y points `[y1, y2]`.
+We can do this using the ``ax.plot()`` function and giving two pairs of points (x:sub:1, y:sub:1) and (x:sub:2, y:sub:2) - the end points of the line.
+To do this in  ``ax.plot()`` we give two lists.
+The first is the list of x points ``[x1, x2]``, and the second the y points ``[y1, y2]``.
 Putting this together you should do something like:

 .. code:: python

     ax.plot([x1, x2], [y1, y2])

-where you replace the `x1`, `x2`, `y1`, and `y2` values with numbers for the end points of the line.
+where you replace the ``x1``, ``x2``, ``y1``, and ``y2`` values with numbers for the end points of the line.
 In this case, the x value should start at -1 and end at 20 (going across all the 19 bars), and the y values should both be the global mean elevation.
 You calculated that earlier.
 For the formatting, you can refer to the earlier lesson on plotting with Pandas.

 Creating arrays of numbers between two values
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As you may recall from `this week's lesson on using NumPy <../../notebooks/L1/numpy.ipynb>`__, we can use NumPy to create NumPy arrays of values between a starting and ending value.
-Consider the simple example below using the `np.linspace()` method:
+Consider the simple example below using the ``np.linspace()`` method:

 .. ipython:: python

     import numpy as np

-    numberArray = np.linspace(0.0, 1.0, 11)
+    number_array = np.linspace(0.0, 1.0, 11)
-    print(numberArray)
+    print(number_array)

 Here you can see we start with ``0.0``, end with ``1.0``, and produce an array of ``11`` equally spaced values that includes the starting and ending numbers.
 This is probably the easiest way to create most arrays of this kind.